tensorpack/tensorpack/docs/tutorial/callback.md

 ]
 ```

-You can see from the above snippet, that callbacks cover every detail of training, ranging from graph operations to the progress bar.
+You can see from the above snippet, that callbacks cover every detail of training, from graph operations to the progress bar.
 This means you can customize every part of the training to your preference, e.g. display something
 different in the progress bar, evaluate part of the summaries at a different frequency, etc.
 Similar concepts also exists in other frameworks, such as Keras callbacks, or
 `tf.train.SessionRunHook`.
 But tensorpack callbacks have more functionalities in
-design, and can achive much more features, as you can see above.
+design, and can achieve much more features, as you can see above.

 These features are not always necessary, but think about how messy the main loop would look like if you
 were to write these logic together with the loops, and how easy your life will be if you could enable